Im-diegollull/Trello-Clone/README.md

 7. As a user, I want to be able to invite members to my workspace, So that we can collaborate on projects and manage tasks together.
 8. As a user, I want to be able to join other workspaces, So that I can collaborate on different projects and contribute to various teams.
 9. As a user, I want to be able to create a board (Board Informer), So that I can organize tasks and workflows specific to a project.
-10. As a user, I want to add a tittle to the new board, So that it can be easily identified and referenced by myself and team members.
+10. As a user, I want to add a title to the new board, So that it can be easily identified and referenced by myself and team members.
 11. As a user, I want to add the board to a specific workspace, So that it is organized within the correct team.
 12. As a user, I want to select a type of visibility: private, workspace or public, So that I can control who can see and interact with the board.
 13. As a user, I want to be able to edit existing boards, So that I can update the boards details to reflect changes in the project, team structure, or workflow requirements.